Paul Desiderio: Blackwater Elite/Bossing (2019–2022)

 Desiderio was drafted 4th overall by the NLEX Road Warriors during the 2018 PBA draft, surprising many.
 Days after the draft, he was then sent to the Blackwater Elite along with Michael Miranda and Abu Tratter for big man Poy Erram and a second round pick in a three team trade with the TNT Katropa.

 In his first game for the Elite, Desiderio debuted with just five points on 2-of-6 shooting in a 117–91 loss to the Northport Batang Pier.
 Despite scoring just 2 points in a loss to Meralco, he had 9 rebounds.
 He had 12 points (9 in the fourth) in a loss to the Phoenix Fuel Masters in the 2019 Philippine Cup.
 He played in the Rookie-Sophomores vs Juniors game and scored 12 points.
 In the 2019 Governor's Cup, he had a PBA career-high of 24 points with 6 three-pointers in a 115–109 loss to NLEX.

 He missed most of the 2020 Philippine Cup due to a grave leg muscle sprain and left the PBA bubble.

 Desiderio got a one-year contract extension during the 2021 Governor's Cup.
 That conference, he had eight points in a win over the Magnolia Hotshots that ended Blackwater's 29–game losing streak.

 Before the start of the 2022–23 PBA season, Desiderio suffered an injury in a tuneup game against the TNT Tropang Giga.
 Several days later, the injury was diagnosed to be an ACL injury, forcing him to miss that season.

 On September 14, 2022, while on the unrestricted free agent with rights to salary (UFAWR2S) list of Blackwater, it was initially reported that Desiderio's rights will be traded to the NLEX Road Warriors in a three-team trade involving Blackwater, NLEX, and TNT Tropang Giga.
 However, the trade version that was approved on September 19 included two future draft picks, not Desiderio's rights.
 Shortly after the trade's approval, Desiderio announced his retirement from the PBA, citing that he is going back to his native Cebu to allow his ACL injury to heal and to start a new life.

 3x3 career

 On November 13, 2022, it was announced that Desiderio would be joining Talisay EGS for the 2022 Chooks-to-Go Pilipinas 3×3 Quest 2.0.
 His team was eliminated in the semifinals of that tournament.

+In 2023, during the Al Bidda Park Challenger, Desiderio led the Manila Chooks to an upset win over Antwerp, which ranked third in the Fiba World Tour standings.
+However, they finished ninth in that tournament.